-In contrast, moving a file to another disk (i.e., to a physically different file system) may not offer the same serenity… I am quite sure that some readers have already experienced moving a large folder from a directory, let’s say “C:\src”, to another directory located in another disk, let’s say “D:\dest”, and after a long, long, seemingly interminable waiting time ended up with some unfortunate outcome such as having an only partially-moved directory introducing some unwanted mess and triggering some unnecessary anger at the OS manufacturer (No, I did not specify any name here!
+By contrast, moving a file to another disk (i.e., to a physically different file system) may not offer the same serenity… I am quite sure that some readers have already experienced moving a large folder from a directory, let’s say, “C:\src,” to another directory located in another disk, let’s say, “D:\dest,” and after a long, long, seemingly interminable waiting time ended up with some unfortunate outcome such as having an only partially moved directory introducing some unwanted mess and triggering some unnecessary anger at the OS manufacturer (No, I did not specify any name here!
 What?
 The directories’ names used to exemplify?
 What about those names?).

 One of the difficulties here comes from the fact that moving from one file system to another involves copying and deleting files, which is in all likelihood not implemented as atomic2.